Monica (Monica and Friends): Concept and creation

-Characteristics
+Personality and basic information

-Monica is a 7-year-old, toeless, strong and decisive girl, who does not tolerate impertinence, but at the same time, has her moments of femininity.
+Monica is a 7-year-old (6-year-old in older stories) toeless, strong and decisive girl, who does not tolerate impertinence, but at the same time, has her moments of femininity.
 She lives with her parents, has a little dog called Ditto (Monicão), and does not let go of her blue stuffed rabbit called Samson (Sansão).
 This rabbit, which she loves so dearly, is also a weapon against boys.
 Especially Jimmy Five (Cebolinha) and Smudge (Cascão), who are always teasing her and calling her roly-poly, toothy, and shorty.
 She is described as possessing powerful (usually even superhuman) strength, which she uses to fight boys who tease her or to defend herself and her friends.
 She is known by the other characters as the "ruler of the street".
 She is often at odds with Jimmy Five (Cebolinha), but backs him up whenever he gets into trouble.
 Monica's best friend is Maggy (Magali).
 Monica's also very shy to date boys, and she often causes trouble when she tries to talk or impress them.
 Her buckteeth (more precisely the maxillary central incisor) are her trademark, but also the main reason for people to call her toothy.

 Relatives and friends

 Parents

-Monica is the daughter of Seu Sousa (lit.
+Monica is the daughter and only child of Seu Sousa (lit.
 Mr. Sousa) and Dona Luísa (lit.
 Mrs. Luísa).
 Sousa is based on Mauricio de Sousa himself (as his surname indicates), but he is a separate character.
 He works in a business company.
 Luísa is housewife, but also works as a designer for pieces of furniture.
-Unlike the other parents, Sousa and Luísa are the only ones who do not share any facial similarities with their child.
+Unlike the other parents, Sousa and Luísa are the only ones who do not share any facial similarities with their child, which in some stories this fact made Monica suspect that she was adopted, although in the end she found out they were in fact her biological parents.